 When you sell the car, you might owe taxes on your profit.
 This is where it gets tricky.
 If you’re flipping cars regularly, the Canada Revenue Agency (CRA) may consider it a business.
 In this case, your profits are treated as business income.

-To calculate your profit, subtract your costs from your selling price.
+To calculate your profit, subtract the Costs Involved from your selling price.
 Costs can include:

 - The price you paid for the car